databrary/policies/terms.md

 Regarding the uploading, storage, and sharing of Content on our Websites, you:

--   Assert that you have rights to share with us any Content you
-    > contribute and that no other entity or individual has rights that
-    > prevent you from contributing Content to Databrary.
+-   Assert that you have rights to share with us any Content you contribute and that no other entity or individual has rights that prevent you from contributing Content to Databrary.

--   Agree to allow us to use the Content exclusively for the purpose of
-    > scientific research or education.
+-   Agree to allow us to use the Content exclusively for the purpose scientific research or education.

--   Agree to provide licensing information if you are uploading Content
-    > subject to copyright and seek to restrict access to shared Content
-    > via a license.
+-   Agree to provide licensing information if you are uploading Content subject to copyright and seek to restrict access to shared Content via a license.

--   Take responsibility for deciding when and with which other
-    > Authorized Users Content you store on Databrary are shared,
-    > consistent with the Sharing Release Level granted by Research
+-   Take responsibility for deciding when and with which other Authorized Users Content you store on Databrary are shared, consistent with the Sharing Release Level granted by Research Participants.
-    > Participants.

 Furthermore, you agree to:

--   Follow all relevant international, national, state, and local laws
-    > and regulations that pertain to the access, storage, security and
-    > use of Research Data.
+-   Follow all relevant international, national, state, and local laws and regulations that pertain to the access, storage, security and use of Research Data.

--   Inform Databrary of any suspected violation of confidentiality or
-    > ethics and cooperate with Databrary in any investigation about
+-   Inform Databrary of any suspected violation of confidentiality or ethics and cooperate with Databrary in any investigation about suspected violations.
-    > suspected violations

 9. Responsible Use of Data and Data Confidentiality
 ---------------------------------------------------